 Firstly and carefully remove the firebox baffles and set them aside, following the instructions given on pages 4 & 5.
 Close the heater door.
-Obtain a 150mm flue brush from you local Eureka dealer.
+Obtain a 150mm flue brush from your local Eureka dealer.
 Proceed to a position where you can access the flue cowl, and remove it from the flue.
 Follow the instructions provided with your flue brush to assemble it, slowly push the brush down the chimney until it stops.
 Pull the brush back through and repeat the process.
 Each time you do this, you will notice the brush will go further down the chimney until it reaches the bottom, as the dislodged soot and creosote falls down the chimney into the firebox.
 Ensure that you re-fit the flue cowl when you have finished cleaning the flue.
 Clean the residue from the firebox and re-fit the baffles and other components, as per the instructions in the relevant sections of this manual.
 Make sure the flue is cleaned thoroughly, as creosote will take longer to re-form in a well cleaned flue, compared to one left with residual creosote build up.

-Inspecting the Baffles
+Inspecting the Baffle

-It is recommended that your heater baffles be inspected at least once a year, more often if your heater is operated for more than six months of the year.
+It is recommended that your heater baffle be inspected at least once a year, more often if your heater is operated for more than six months of the year.
 A convenient time to do this is when your are cleaning the flue.

-The baffles should be free from deformation or bowing, and there should be no holes in the steel (excluding the tertiary air slots in the Lower baffle).
+The baffle should be free from deformation or bowing, and there should be no holes in the steel (excluding the tertiary air slots).

-If the baffles are compromised in any way, they should be replaced.
-Operating your heater with defective baffles will lead to losses in efficiency and heat output, and will also lead to high flue temperatures.
-Operating your heater with a compromised baffle system, or without either of the baffles, will likely result in premature wear of the heater, and is deemed to be misuse of the appliance.
+If the baffle is compromised in any way it should be replaced.
+Operating your heater with a defective baffle will lead to losses in efficiency and heat output, and will also lead to high flue temperatures.
+Operating your heater with a compromised baffle will likely result in premature wear of the heater, and is deemed to be misuse of the appliance.